 He finished with 12 goals in 10 matches in qualifying and scored three times at the tournament finals, including an audacious lob over Peter Schmeichel as the holders, Denmark, were beaten 3-0.
 He was powerless to stop a 2-1 defeat to Germany at the quarter-finals stage, though.

-At the 1998 installment of the World Cup in France, he scored six goals as his team came within two Lilian Thuram goals of reaching the final.
+At the 1998 instalment of the World Cup in France, he scored six goals as his team came within two Lilian Thuram goals of reaching the final.

 He scored in a 3-0 win against Germany in the quarter-finals, and scored to put his side 1-0 ahead in the semi-final before the aforementioned Thuram’s goals – his only two in international football, in fact – sent the hosts to the final to face Brazil.